Small Farms Making a Difference

 What if I don't like something I got?

 There have been occasions (rare ones) when customer were not satisfied with products that they received.
-If this happen please let us know.
-Email the grower and the market managers.
-It is up to our growers, but most of our growers will be happy to refund your money.
+If this happens please let us know.
+Email the grower and the market managers and we will refund your money.
 We welcome all feedback and negative feedback is especially important in ensuring high quality in the future.

 Back to the top